hiroshi/PhotoHistoryCloud/README.md

 -- iPad 2 - rendering is slow.

+## Known Issues
+- If a photo has creation date in both EXIF and TIFF, the one in TIFF may be used.
+This seems to be a spec of Google Drive API imageMediaMetadata.date.

 ## A guide for seting up your own Google Cloud Project

 I'm not sure all these steps are must be.
 Feedback welcome to be clearer.